Why do I love Barcelona solo travel so much and a city whose thievery betrayed my trusting nature?

 Thinks about to get serious up in this Barcelona solo travel post!

 ***WARNING: If you’re considering solo travel in Barcelona then watch out for pickpockets because they are EVERYWHERE!!!
 I had my wallet stolen in the metro so be careful.
-Also note that Spain takes mostly debit cards and NOT credit cards, so plan accordingly.***
+Also note that Spain takes mostly debit cards and NOT credit cards, so plan accordingly.
+So be careful on the train when taking one of the best day trips from Barcelona. ***

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.